• Home

 Austin Office: 512-477-6122

-Mary Ley is a graduate of the IRSJA.
-She is a senior training analyst and past-president of the Texas Seminar of the IRSJA.
+Mary Ley is a graduate of the Inter-Regional Society of Jungian Analysts.
+She is a senior training analyst and past-president of the Texas Seminar.
 Mary is fluent in Spanish and has traveled widely in the Americas, Europe and Egypt.
 She is a writer and painter, a prolific collector of folk art, and has a deep appreciation of the relationship, and healing function, of dreams, the archetypes, and all the arts.
 Mary lives in Austin, Texas, where she has served on the City of Austin Environmental Board and the Planning Commission.
 While she has retired from private practice as a Jungian Analyst she remains active as a senior training analyst and faculty member of the Texas Seminar.

 scnegley@gmail.com